Save big (up to $1,875) on small business tools with our free membership, business.com+

 Mintzberg’s types of organizational structures

-There are five organizational structures, according to Mintzberg.
-He suggests that companies adopt one of these structures to carry out business operations successfully.
+Mintzberg suggests companies adopt one of his organizational structures to carry out business operations successfully.
 However, the type that will work best for your enterprise will likely depend on your industry, how long you’ve been in business, leadership goals and other factors.

 Adhocracy

-An adhocracy has no formal structure.
+An adhocracy is a flat organization with no formal structure.
 Instead, highly qualified employees form teams to complete tasks and adjust to industry changes.
-This is the opposite of a bureaucracy as organizations that follow this structure have a decentralized process.
+This is the opposite of a bureaucracy, as organizations that follow this structure have a decentralized process.

 An adhocracy employs a large workforce that allows teams to problem-solve quickly, work flexibly and collaborate in innovative ways.
-A weakness of this kind of innovation organization is that there can be clashes among team members when it’s not clear who is in charge.
+A weakness of this kind of innovation organization is that clashes among team members can occur when it’s not clear who is in charge.

 • No formal structure